Queer New York: Exploring the History of the LGBTQ+ Community in New York State

 9-12th graders | Session A | 8:30 a.m. – 11:30 a.m.

-Bring your ideas to life with XR (the umbrella term for augmented and virtual reality)!
+Bring your ideas to life with XR (the umbrella term for augmented, mixed, and virtual reality)!
 Students will start with XR basics, including their history and application.
-They will use design thinking, storytelling, world building, and low-fidelity prototyping to brainstorm and design a VR mini-game or digital story.
-They will then learn the basics of 3D tools such as Blender and Unity through hands-on workshops to develop their own unique project.
+They will use design thinking, storytelling, world building, and low-fidelity prototyping to brainstorm and design a virtual reality mini-game or digital story.
+They will then learn the basics of XR tools, such as Blender, a 3D modeling tool, and Unity, a real-time creation platform, through hands-on workshops to develop their own unique virtual reality experience.
 Students will also engage in critical discussion of XR, including topics on privacy, accessibility, and empathy.
 All learning levels welcome.
 No experience necessary.
 Just bring your creativity and big ideas!

 Introduction to Visual and Media Studies